tinacms/tina.io/content/docs/getting-started/edit-content.md

 ## Define the [form configuration](/docs/plugins/forms#form-configuration)

-`useForm` needs a [form configuration object](https://tinacms.org/docs/plugins/forms#form-configuration) with properties that determine how the form behaves on load and save, what fields are available, and other metadata.
+> `useForm` needs a [form configuration object](https://tinacms.org/docs/plugins/forms#form-configuration) with properties that determine how the form behaves on load and save, what fields are available, and other metadata.

+In this step, we are going to define the form configuration object to contain id, label, fields, initialValues, and onSubmit.

 1. Add the `id`